brandur/mutelight-v1/content/articles/2010-07-15-building-a-command-line-environment-for-net-development-with-rake.md

 ### Bundler

 Ruby Gems are small software libraries that extend the core language.
-In most Ruby projects, a large number of Gem dependencies are usually needed, and to help manage these dependencies, a package called [Bundler](http://gembundler.com/) was written.
+In most Ruby projects, a large number of Gems are usually needed, and to help manage these dependencies, a package called [Bundler](http://gembundler.com/) was written.

 We'll only need a few Gems for our simple build file, but it's best to use Bundler anyway because it's easy and our complexity may increase later on.
 Project Gem dependencies are track in a file called `Gemfile`, create one in your solution's root with the following contents: